simonthelwall/simonthelwall.github.io/r_notes/dplyr.md

 I don't know why.

-## Mutate in a function
+### Mutate in a function
-ok me a long time to find a solution for this.
+This is an example from when dplyr used lazyeval for function writing.
+I'm keeping it here for reference.

 I tinkered around with `quote()` and `substitute()` for a bit.
 I don't understand why a simple `mutate_()` doesn't work.